byronbest/julia-binary-classifiers/README.md

 # julia-binary-classifiers
 Classify gene data from R

+Gleason Score correlates with cancer recurrance hence survival.
+Attempt to predict GS > 7 based on gene expression data.
+These cases were all men with prostrate cancer.
+Example data may not be public, although it is not possible to identify individuals.

 Use R conv.R to convert bigmemory descriptors so Julia can load them (as lists).
 Use julia ready_data.jl to prepare data by filtering missing or Gleason Score = 7